 - a governmental research organization as defined in 8 CFR 214.2(h)(19)

-The difference between a cap-subject organization and a cap-exempt organization is that if you are applying for an H1B to work for a cap-exempt organization then you are not subject to the H1B cap!
-Furthermore, you can file your application at any time and you can begin working upon approval; in other words you are not restricted by the April 1 filing date and October 1 start date.
+The difference between a cap-exempt organization and a cap-subject organization is that if you are applying for an H-1B to work for a cap-exempt organization then you are not subject to the H-1B cap or lottery!
+Furthermore, you can file your application at any time and you can begin working upon approval; in other words, you are not restricted by the April 1 filing date and October 1 start date.

 Is any type of nonprofit organization or governmental organization exempt from the H1B cap?

 No, only those that engage in RESEARCH are exempt from the cap.
 8 CFR 214.2(h)(19) tells us the following in this respect:

 - “A nonprofit research organization is an organization that is primarily engaged in basic research and/or applied research.”

 - “A governmental research organization is a United States government entity whose primary mission is the performance or promotion of basic research and/or applied research.”

 - “Basic research is general research to gain more comprehensive knowledge or understanding of the subject under study, without specific applications in mind.
 Basic research is also research that advances scientific knowledge but does not have specific immediate commercial objectives although it may be in fields of present or potential commercial interest.
 It may include research and investigation in the sciences, social sciences, or humanities.”

 - “Applied research is research to gain knowledge or understanding to determine the means by which a specific, recognized need may be met.
 Applied research includes investigations oriented to discovering new scientific knowledge that has specific commercial objectives with respect to products, processes, or services.
 It may include research and investigation in the sciences, social sciences, or humanities.”